tylavr/codingP0rtfo1i0-/README.md

 1) auditing the Domain Admins group and adding/removing/testing for native hardware multi-factor authentication (MFA) configuration
 2) implementing policy shift and safety rules to block the background change request, for suspicious accounts not delegated with Active Directory permissions

-Technologies used: Excel VBA, Regex
+Technologies used: Powershell, Excel VBA, Regex

 # Macro for Security Audit by Security Operations Team
 Description: This automation code is designed to improve the speed of a security audit by a security operations team in a: